Mašťov: Etymology

 The initial name of the settlement was Maščov.
 The name was derived from the personal name Mašč (an abbreviated form of Mašek), meaning "Mašč's (court)".

 Geography

 Mašťov is located about 23 km southwest of Chomutov and 28 km east of Karlovy Vary.
-It briefly borders Germany in the north.
 It lies in the Doupov Mountains.
 The highest point is at 556 m above sea level.
-The Sedlec pond is located in the northwestern part of the municipal territory and together with its surroundings, it is protected as a nature reserve.
+The fishpond Sedlec is located in the northwestern part of the municipal territory and together with its surroundings, it is protected as a nature reserve.
 There are also several other small fishponds.